Doctorate Program in Pure and Applied Logic

 - Formal Methods: Students should choose three different "mini" (i.e., half-semester) courses from among the available options.
 These courses cover a range of formal frameworks including Bayes Nets, Decision Theory, Game Theory, and Formal Learning Theory

-- 80-618 Topics in Logic II (half semester): The theory of computability, and Gödel's incompleteness theorems
+- Topics in Logic I OR II (one half-semester course): The theory of computability or Gödel's incompleteness theorems

 - Professional development seminar: Students must enroll in the professional development seminar in the spring semester of each of their first three years